 1098-T Frequently Asked Questions

-1098-Ts are available through your CashNet account beginning with the tax year 2014.
-Students will need to log into MyUWF, enter 1098-T into the search bar, then select CashNet-Pay Your Bills.
+The 1098-T is available through Transact beginning with the 2014 tax year.
+Students should log into MyUWF, enter 1098-T into the search bar, and select Transact-Pay Your Bills.
 The 1098-T is available on the main page.

 The 1098-T is for qualified tuition and related expenses.
 It does not include other charges at the University, including housing, meal plans, and books.
-The CashNet Account Details page will display these other charges.
+The Transact Activity Details page will display these other charges.

-Bookstore charges are only displayed on CashNet if the student used the Bookstore Deferment.
+Bookstore charges are only displayed on Transact if the student used the Bookstore Deferment.

 The University of West Florida is not in a position to advise you regarding your eligibility for any income tax credit or to assist you with preparing your income tax return.
 For official IRS information refer to IRS Publication 970, Tax Benefits for Higher Education, IRS web site, or contact your tax preparer.

 The Internal Revenue Service requires universities and colleges to provide the 1098-T and they set the requirements for the information that it contains.